Thursday, 19 October 2017

 ||Registration and refreshments

-- How have government policy and initiatives affected deal flow?
+- How has government policy and initiatives affected deal flow?
 What are the new drivers

 Inbound M&A: Resurgent interest